fanil-z/islam-wiki/hugo-docs/draft/concept.md

 6. GitLab: source files for content + CSS, JS, themes are stored in GitLab.

-btw last year I realized that my father's name Gilmetdeen translates from Arabic as "Knowledge of the religion" so I bought this domain.
+btw last year I realized that my father's name Gilmetdeen translates from Arabic as "Knowledge of the religion".
+It is an old Tatar name and I couldn't think of another domain so I bought it.

 Hugo has good documentation, but custom themes mostly written by front-end enthusiasts almost don't have documentation, which leaves you to reverse engineer the setup.
 I wouldn't recommend Hyas/Doks for beginners or if you want to customize the layout or CSS, there are much simpler themes of Hugo that can be configured in 5 min.

-gathered from various web resources:
-Islam: A Short History by Karen Armstrong who is a famous historian and a Christian nun. my notes on Yasir Qadhi's 114 lectures on seerah of the Prophet Muhammad SAW are scattered within corresponding sections.
-Some info is taken from Wikipedia, which is always helpful and well-structured.
-I tried to edit them, remove the parts that are not mentioned in The Quran or authentic hadiths, or parts that are too Shia.
-Also, I started to create summaries of some sections and reorganize them, but decided to publish it as is hoping that some day I can edit it to the okay state.

 Please send your feedback to islam-wiki@proton.me if the order is not correct or if you find something conradicting the Quran or authentic hadith.

 Probably I wouldn't be able to finish the the website if the content was not about Islam which is exciting to explore.
 However the most painful part was to gather information on the First Fitnah and how the era of righteous khalifs came to an end after assassination of Ali.
 Even though the Golden Age of Islam starts right after, for me it is the saddest periods of Islamic history, when we can say that the original ummah of the Prophet Muhammad ceased to exist.
 May Allah forgive us and guide us to the right path.

-I also had to spend additional time adding a cat 🐈 every time the name of the noble Abu Huraira comes up because, verily, Abu Huraira that stands for "Father of a kitten" in Arabic.
+I also had to spend additional time adding a cat 🐈 every time the name of the noble Abu Huraira ("Father of a kitten") comes up.
+Was totally worth it.

+, verily, Abu Huraira stands for "Father of a kitten" in Arabic.
 Was totally worth it and I do not consider it as israf of time.

 After realizing that you can do so many things without a web server but just with HTML, CSS and JavaScript, I really started to like the simplicity of what's happening behind the building and hosting process.
 Well, maybe the fact that I know very little about building a web server plays a significant role here as well.